-Tayen Lane offers a new and pragmatic publishing paradigm coupled with a distribution network that takes our books and eBooks into 39,000 online and retail outlets worldwide.
-We pride ourselves on providing our authors and their books with a worldwide audience.
+Tayen Lane offers a new and pragmatic publishing paradigm coupled with a distribution network that takes our books—hardcover and softcover—and eBooks to a worldwide audience.

-TAYEN LANE PUBLISHING is headquartered in the San Francisco Bay Area.
-We will soon be opening a publishing office in Montreal, Canada.
+TAYEN LANE PUBLISHING is headquartered in the San Francisco Bay Area with a satellite office in Montreal, Canada.

-Please look to Tayen Lane to provide you with high-quality eBooks and printed books that push the envelope of discourse, insight, and imagination.
-Please sign up for our mailing list, pre-order and buy our books, and tell your family, friends and community about our bold new publishing voice.
+Please look to Tayen Lane to provide you with high-quality printed books and eBooks, that push the envelope of discourse, insight, and imagination.
+Please sign up for our mailing list, pre-order and buy our books, and tell your family, friends and community about our bold and provocative new publishing voice.